Süper Lig

-The Süper Lig ([ˈsypæɾ liɟ], Super League), officially known as Spor Toto Süper Lig for sponsorship reasons, is a Turkish professional league for association football clubs.
-It is the top-flight of the Turkish football league system and is run by the Turkish Football Federation.
-In the 2022–23 season, nineteen clubs compete, where a champion is decided and three clubs are promoted from, and relegated to the 1.
+The Süper Lig ([ˈsypæɾ liɟ], Super League), also known as Trendyol Süper Lig for sponsorship reasons, is a professional association football league in Turkey and the highest level of the Turkish football league system.
+Eighteen teams compete, where a champion is decided and three clubs are promoted from, and another four relegated to the 1.
 Lig.
 The season runs from August to May, with each club playing 36 matches.
 Matches are played Friday through Monday.

-The competition was initially established in 1923.
-The league succeeded the Turkish Football Championship and the National Division, both being former top-level national competitions.
-The Süper Lig is currently 20th in the UEFA coefficient ranking of leagues based on club performances in European competitions over the last five years.
-A total of 73 clubs have competed in the Süper Lig, but only six have won the title to date: Galatasaray (22), Fenerbahçe (19), Beşiktaş (16), Trabzonspor (7), İstanbul Başakşehir (1) and Bursaspor (1).
+Run by the Turkish Football Federation, the league succeeded the Turkish Football Championship and the National Division, both being former top-level national competitions.
+The Süper Lig is currently 9th in the UEFA coefficient ranking of leagues based on club performances in European competitions over the last five years.
+A total of 75 clubs have competed in the Süper Lig, but only 6 have won the title to date: Galatasaray (25), Fenerbahçe (19), Beşiktaş (16), Trabzonspor (7), Başakşehir (1) and Bursaspor (1).